ggonnella/fastsubtrees/docs/paper.md

 representation of the NCBI taxonomy tree from the dump files using the _fastsubtrees construct_ command required 12.5 seconds (average of 3 runs).
+A parallel version of the construction algorithm is also provided.
+In this version, the computation of the subtree sizes is splitted among processes.
+However, the parallel version did not show a significant performance improvement for the abovementioned test case, likely because of the overhead of subprocess starting, data initialization and results consolidation.

 An alternative to the use of _fastsubtrees_ is to store the tree data in a SQL database and extract subtrees using hierarchical SQL queries.
 We implemented